jverzani/PlotlyLightLite.jl/docs/src/index.md

 !!! note "FIXME"
-    The above surface and contour graphics aren't rendering properly in the documentation so aren't show to avoid confusing
+    The above surface and contour graphics aren't rendering properly in the documentation so aren't shown to avoid confusing

-### keyword arguments
+### Keyword arguments

 The are several keyword arguments used to adjust the defaults for the graphic, for example, `legend=false` and `markersize=10`.
 Some keyword names utilize `Plots.jl` naming conventions and are translated back to their `Plotly` counterparts.
 Additional keywords are passed as is so should use the `Plotly` names.